Satisfactory Academic Progress (SAP) Policy: Undergraduate Students

 For students who have successfully appealed but cannot meet minimum SAP standards by the end of one enrollment period, an individual academic plan may be developed in conjunction with an academic school designee.
 These students will be evaluated and must demonstrate progress each period, as required, in a maximum of two enrollment periods (beyond the “warning” term).

-Extenuating circumstances may occur during an enrollment period and impact a student’s ability to meet SAP standards, including:
+Extenuating circumstances may occur during an enrollment period and impact a student’s ability to meet SAP standards including, but not limited to:

 - Personal injury or illness